horrormyth/onebank/README.md

 # OneBank
+A single point aggregated api from various banks currently Nordea bank and OP only

 Multibank aggrigator to manage and maintain multiple bank/accounts and fund from a single point

 This was the part of DIGIA API HACKATEMIA 2018 February for OpenBanking

-The code written nly for proof of concept with no design/archetecture and error handling is done whatsoever.
+The code is for proof of concept with no design/archetecture and error handling is done whatsoever.

 # Instructions:
 - Install virtualenvwrapper [How to](http://virtualenvwrapper.readthedocs.io/en/latest/install.html])